pellcorp/creality-wiki/docs/btteddy.md

 For this first print you can go and do the tuning first (PID Tuning, etc) or you can go ahead and optimise your probe z offset using baby stepping.

-The save baby stepping button in fluidd / mainsail does nothing for btteddy, the z-offset is automatically saved to the variables.cfg
+The save baby stepping button in fluidd / mainsail does nothing for btteddy, the z-offset is automatically saved to the variables.cfg, we use the same feature as Helper Script does: <https://guilouz.github.io/Creality-Helper-Script-Wiki/helper-script/save-z-offset-macros/>

 ### Bed Mesh